ComplianceAsCode/content/docs/manual/developer/02_building_complianceascode.md

 make -j4 profile-stats # display statistics in text format for all profiles in all products
 ```

-You can also create statistics per product, to do that just prepend the product name (e.g.: `rhel7-stats`) to the make target.
+You can also create statistics per product.
+Prepend the product name (e.g.: `rhel7-stats`) to the make target.

+#### HTML Output

-It is possible to generate HTML output by triggering similar command:
+To generate an HTML output, run a similar command:

 ```bash
 cd build/